Skip to content

 Each of these composables return a Vue Ref containing the data.
 Note this is a readonly data, you shouldn't mutate it directly, you should instead use the Firebase SDK.
 VueFire will automatically keep the data in sync with the database.

-Sometimes, you need to start observing a different document or collection, let's say you have a collection of contacts and that you display a specific contact based on the URL, e.g. displaying the contact with an id equal to 24 on /contacts/24, you can achieve this this by passing a reactive variable of the data source to the useDocument(), useDatabaseObject(), etc composables:
+Sometimes, you need to start observing a different document or collection, let's say you have a collection of contacts and that you display a specific contact based on the URL, e.g. displaying the contact with an id equal to 24 on /contacts/24, you can achieve this by passing a reactive variable of the data source to the useDocument(), useDatabaseObject(), etc composables:

 ts